Skip to main content

 • transaction typically includes: Sell and Pay transaction fields.

 • Description: Sent after the QR code payment to the merchant has been successfully completed.
-This indicates that the cryptocurrency has been converted to fiat currency and the payment has been processed to the merchant.
+This indicates that the cryptocurrency has been converted to fiat currency and the payment order has been processed to the merchant.

-• transaction typically includes: Sell and Pay transaction fields, including payment confirmation details.
+• transaction typically includes: Sell and Pay transaction fields, including payment confirmation details in the paymentOrder object.

-• transaction typically includes: Sell and Pay transaction fields, including refundTxnHash.
+• transaction typically includes: Sell and Pay transaction fields with refund processing details.

 Transaction Object Fields for Sell and Pay Events